SoftUni-Internal/interactive-content/EN/03-Conditional-Statements-Advanced/07-Homework.md

 [hints]
 [hint]
-You can use switch-case expression to solve the problem easier.
+You can use a switch-case expression to solve the problem easier.
 [/hint]
 [/hints]